 Fires have been part of Idaho’s landscape for centuries, but Idaho Firewise is relatively new.
-Idaho Firewise is a non-profit organization that was initiated in 2008 following a statewide survey that indicated the need for wildfire education and prevention (Idaho State Fire Plan Working Group’s National Fire Plan survey, 2007).
+Idaho Firewise is a non-profit organization that was initiated in 2008 following a statewide survey showing a need for wildfire education.
 Since then, Idaho Firewise has grown and partnered with the national Firewise program.

 Idaho Firewise is a non-profit organization that coordinates, supports, and promotes statewide wildland fire education to broaden the understanding of wildfire’s role in ecosystems and encourages those who live in or visit Idaho to take responsibility in reducing the risk of loss from wildfire.